eidsvold/1Z0-819-notes/README.md

   * cannot be initialized to null
 * Object member access has the highest precedence in Java.
 This operation is performed before casting. _CharSequence_ does not have a method called _toUpperCase_, meaning you cannot convert to uppercase as you are casting from _CharSequence_ to _String_ like this: ```String string = String) charSequence.toUpperCase();```.
 * _**var**_ is not a keyword, instead, it's a local variable type inference, and we're free to use this word as an identifier.
+* The _String_ **compareTo** method returns the difference between the two characters at the first position where they are different.
+In case one string is a prefix of the other string, their difference in length is returned.
+The Unicode value of an uppercase letter is 32 less than that of its corresponding lowercase letter.

 [Back to top](#Java-SE-11-Programmer-I-1Z0-815)